HVAC Training Programs & Certification in Illinois (IL)

 John A. Logan College

-John A. Logan College offers a 70-credit associate of applied science (AAS) in heating and air conditioning and a 46-credit certificate of achievement in heating and air conditioning.
-Both programs give students the option to complete a one- to three-credit internship.
-In lieu of the internship at the end of the certificate program, students can also choose to take a college success and career planning course.
+John A. Logan College offers a 71-credit associate of applied science (AAS) in heating and air conditioning and a 47-credit certificate of achievement in heating and air conditioning.
+Both programs allow students to complete a one- to three-credit internship.
+Instead of the internship at the end of the certificate program, students can also choose to take a college success and career planning course.

-Students enrolled in this program will need to provide their basic toolkit by the fifth week of the first semester.
-Coursework includes basic sheet metal layout, construction document interpretation, advanced controls and circuitry, oxy-acetylene fusion welding, residential electrical wiring, weatherization, heating, brazing and soldering, brazing & soldering, geothermal systems, and installation of HVAC systems.
+Students enrolled in this program must provide their basic toolkit by the fifth week of the first semester.
+Coursework includes basic sheet metal layout; construction document interpretation; advanced controls and circuitry; oxy-fuel welding, cutting, and brazing; residential electrical wiring; weatherization; geothermal systems; and installation of HVAC systems.

 • Location: Carterville, IL